-One party planning ingredient that is often overlooked, but shouldn’t be, is the invite.
+One party planning ingredient that is often overlooked but shouldn’t be is the invitation.
 Why?
-Because the invitation sets the tone for the event.
+Because it sets the tone for the event.
 Upon opening a thoughtful and enticing invitation, your guests will immediately feel excited for the party to come.
 An alluring invite comes in all shapes and sizes.
-A beautiful, thick calligraphy masterpiece is lovely, but so is a heartfelt and hysterical email.
-Include all the pertinent information (the time, location, occasion, dress code, etc.) and any other fun tidbits—the more personal the better.
+Beautiful, thick calligraphy is lovely, but so is a heartfelt and hysterical email.
+Include all the pertinent information (time, location, occasion, dress code, etc.) and any other fun tidbits—the more personal, the better.

 There should be a bit of exclusivity to your event.
-You don’t want to invite everyone you know; instead come up with a number of guests, say 10 for a dinner party in honor of your half-birthday or 50 for your parents’ 40th-anniversary celebration, and curate an interesting group of people.
-Keep it as close to an even mixture of males and females as possible.
+You don’t want to invite everyone you know.
+Instead, come up with a number of guests, say 10 for a dinner party in honor of your half-birthday or 50 for your parents’ 40th-anniversary celebration, and curate an interesting group of people.
 Pull people from all aspects of your life.
 Think your new office mate would hit it off with your high school buddy?
 Invite them both to the dinner and make sure to seat them next to each other.
 Consider your guests’ individual personalities.
 The best crowd will include introverts and extroverts, great conversationalists and excellent listeners, and people of all ages.

-There are some people who may believe that alcohol is not a necessary element of a fun party—I am not one of those people.
-You’ve got to loosen everyone up with a couple of drinks!
-You don’t want to play bartender all night, so if you can make a cocktail in a big batch before the party, do so.
+For some people, alcohol is not a necessary element of a fun party—I am not one of those people.
+Of course, you don’t want to play bartender all night, so if you can make a cocktail in a big batch before the party, do so.
 Make a big pitcher of margaritas or a punch bowl of sangria, and then as your guests arrive, offer them a beverage.
 Other options are to set up a bar and let guests make their own drinks, or simply offer beer and wine.
 Proper glassware is preferred, but not obligatory—Solo cups are fine in a pinch.

 Whether it’s a photo booth where guests can snap funny pictures, a performance by a jazz artist, or an entire table covered in delectable desserts, there should be an element of surprise to your event.
 It doesn’t have to be crazy, just something nobody was expecting.
 Serve bread from the hot new bakery in town that has a huge waiting list, have an after-dinner port tasting, or open an expensive magnum of red wine—it is a party, after all!